ShangShungFoundation/django-manage-it/README.md

 * [*] User permissions
 * [ ] Documentation for users, managers and administrators
 * [*] Relate network connection to inventory
+* [ ] Integrate services to incident managent app so incidents can reffer to services
-* [ ] Build user interace to create and edit network intrfaces in network app
+* [ ] Build user interace to create and edit network interfaces in network app
 * [ ] Build user interace to create and edit connections in network app
 * [ ] Billing
 * [ ] Network monitoring